bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.4.0 - 2018/02/24 =
+* Feature - Set the advance booking period: customers can book events from X to Y days from today (global option and calendar option)
+* Feature - Set the minimum booking quantity required per user (activity option and group category option)
+* Feature - Set the maximum booking quantity allowed per user (activity option and group category option)
+* Feature - Set the maximum number of different users allowed to book the same (group of) event(s) (for private events) (activity option and group category option)
+* Feature - Set which user roles are allowed to book wich (group of) event(s) (activity option and group category option)
+* Feature - Set the booking changes deadline per activity: customers can change their events X days before they start (global option already exists)
+* Feature - Set whether to allow to book started groups of events (global option and group category option)
+* Tweak - Groups of events can be unselected in calendar editor
+* Optimization - Only the required groups of events data are retrieved on frontend
+* Optimization - Do not process the whole render function while dragging or resizing events
+* Optimization - Instant JS alert while dragging or resizing a booked event instead of waiting for PHP check
+* Optimization - Get event / group of events availability with a single query
+* Fix - Wrong error message when quantity <= 0 in booking form
+* Fix - PHP notice when updating single events and activity or calendar with no managers
+* Fix - Don't display booking actions in emails
+* Fix - PHP warnings and notices when a WooCommerce order was made and notifications sent
+* Fix - JS error on WC variation loaded with another default booking method than "Calendar"
+* Fix - Incorrect booking groups user ids if users made their bookings before logging in
+* Fix - PHP notices after updating custom parameters in calendar editor
+* Fix - JS errors when an event of a group was past
+* Fix - Australia and Arctic timezones added
+* Fix - Multilingual event titles were not displayed in event dialog in calendar editor
+* Fix - No alert displayed while trying to move or resize a booked event
+* Fix - JS error while trying to compute group availability if events of the group were not retrieved yet
+* Fix - PHP notices on activation: Multiple primary keys

 = 1.3.3 - 2018/02/11 =
 * Fix - Repeated events were not displayed on today's date at a future time